RobertoValli/academic_website/content/research/_index.md

  Roberto Valli (2023). **Back and Forth with the Tide?
 Border change and the Nationalization of Elite Culture in Alsace-Lorraine**.
 Available upon request.

 <!-- [Jumping Ship or on the Bandwagon?
 The Effect of Electoral Defeat on Party Preferences](/repo_ignore/polls_support/) -->
  Roberto Valli, Massimo Troncone (2023). **Who pays for the Church?
 Electoral Institutions and Religious Clientelism in Post-War Italy**.
-New version coming soon.

 <!--[State-Building and Minority Nationalist Publications](/repo_ignore/railways_cultural/) -->
 <!-- **State-Building and Minority Nationalist Publications**